Orla Gartland: Musical style and influences

 Gartland has recalled listening to the likes of Avril Lavigne, Brandi Carlile, Katie Melua, Van Morrison, and the English band Busted, as she was growing up.
 In 2013–14, she described her music as folk pop, and was most heavily influenced by Joni Mitchell, Regina Spektor, and Imogen Heap.
 She had also cited Kate Bush, Fleetwood Mac, Cyndi Lauper, and Greg Holden as influences.

-The Irish Times called Gartland a "pop rock purveyor".
-Gartland has a preference for the electric guitar, with her most prized possession being her pink Fender Telecaster.
-However, she has a personal hatred for ukuleles.
+The Irish Times called Gartland a "pop rock purveyor."

 Gartland has stated that the main themes of her 2021 debut studio album were about growing up, feeling lost, comparison and identity issues.
 The album's musical influences included Laurie Anderson, Fiona Apple, and the Cranberries.

-She has also been influenced by Peter Gabriel, with visual references in her music videos "I Go Crazy" and "Kiss Ur Face Forever".
-For the Genesis song "Willow Farm" (performed live at London's Rainbow Theatre in February 1973), Gabriel wore a flower mask designed by Guy Chapman.
-His flower look was inspired by the character Little Weed from the children's television programme Flower Pot Men.
-Gartland's reference to his look may have been unintentional or coincidental.

 Personal life

 In June 2021, Gartland publicly came out as bisexual on Twitter.
-As of 2020, Gartland was a regular volunteer at Ealing Soup Kitchen.
+As of 2020, Gartland was a regular volunteer at Ealing Soup Kitchen in London.
 As of 2021, she shared a flat with fellow musician Lauren Aquilina.